MrJohz/blog/content/posts/drafts/disposables/index.md

 This creates a database connection at the start of the function, and closes it at the end.
 But we have a problem if `parseMessage` or `conn.insert(...)` throw an error — in this situation, the `saveMessageInDatabase` function will stop without closing the connection, leaving unclosed resources hanging around.

-The new `using` syntax solves this, but first we need to formalise this `close()` method a bit.
-We can do this using the `Disposable` interface:
+The first step to solving this is to formalise how a resource gets closed.
+We can do this using the `Disposable` interface or protocol:

 ```tsx
 interface Disposable {